QiuFengqing/DBLM/README.md

 ## Datasets

+### MCM Dataset
-The MCM dataset is public and we have preprocessed this dataset.
+The MCM dataset is publicly available, and we have preprocessed this dataset for use in our experiments.

-The BBS dataset includes trip records from ride-sharing companies in Chicago’s 77 zones every 15 minutes.
+### BBS Dataset
+The large-scale BBS dataset for **15 minutes** supply-demanding prediction (797 stations, 10,207,268 trips, and over 3 years).

+### SLD Dataset
-The SLD dataset includes trip records from ride-sharing companies in Chicago’s 77 zones every 5 minutes.
+The SLD dataset contains trip records from ride-sharing companies in Chicago’s 77 zones, aggregated every **5 minutes**.

+### Additional Explanation
-More explanation: We also recognize the broader potential of our approach for similar problems.
-For instance, in urban traffic management, vehicle inflows and outflows at various stations can be likened to order and supply volumes in the supplier allocation context.
-If a station’s outflow exceeds its inflow, this indicates a high-demand area where additional vehicles are needed.
-Our model could provide valuable recommendations for vehicle allocation, helping to prevent shortages.
-In the dataset SLD and BBS, inflow->order, outflow->supply.
+Our approach has broader potential for solving similar problems in urban traffic management.
+For example, vehicle inflows and outflows at various stations can be interpreted as order and supply volumes in the supplier allocation context.
+- If a station’s outflow exceeds its inflow, it indicates a high-demand area requiring additional vehicles.
+- Our model can provide valuable recommendations for vehicle allocation, helping to prevent shortages.

+In the **SLD** and **BBS** datasets:
+- **Inflow** corresponds to **order volume**.
+- **Outflow** corresponds to **supply volume**.

 ## Configuration